-Use 90 weight or heavier shock oil.
-A good starting point is to use 90 weight for the front and 110 or 120 weight for the back.
-Install the red 20lbs spring in the front and the blue 25lbs spring in the rear.
+Use 15 weight or heavier shock oil.
+A good starting point is to use 20 weight for the front and 25 or 30 weight for the back.

-If your shock oil is too heavy, the shocks will be too "pack" and parts like shock shafts, rodends, rocker arms can be damaged easily.
+If your shock oil is too heavy, the shocks will be too "pack" and parts like shock shafts, rodends, shock towers can be damaged easily.

-Try to stay between 90 to 120 weight for the best possible overall performance.
+Try to stay between 20 to 35 weight for the best possible overall performance.
 The included foam insert is design to compensate the volume change when the shock shaft is compressed, the idea of a piggyback is to reduce the amount of air bubble and provide additional fluid volume.
 When our piggyback shocks are built following the above instruction, there will be very little rebound.
 If you want to experiment with additional rebound, you can remove or reduce the size of the form insert.
 Doing this will increase the shock's internal pressure, additional air bubble and oil leak is likely if the foam insert is removed completely.
 When setting up the shocks with "rebound", check to see if the shock has too much oil.
 If shock shaft cannot go all the way into the shock body or if the shaft rebound too much, your shock has too much oil.
 Check each shock one-by-one, you can bleed shocks by opening their bottom caps and allow some oil to come out.
 If you are landing big jumps, use a slight harder springs.
-The included red springs are 20lbs, the blue one is 25lbs.
-We have 3 spring rates available, red is 20lbs, yellow is 22lbs and the blue is 25lbs.
 This allow the springs to absorb more of the truck's weight during landing rather than relying of the shock's damping alone.
-Additional red springs, blue springs and the optional 22lbs yellow springs are available separately.
 In off-road operating conditions, terrain is often extreme and part breakages are inevitable, replacement parts should be readily available from your local hobby dealers.
 If they don't stock the part you are looking for, you can request to have the part special ordered.
 Most hobby shops are willing to special order parts for their customers.